Welcome to ClassicFlyTying.net, the reference guide for traditional salmon fly tying.

 Why Become a Member?

-New content and updates are announced almost daily.
 Each article or tutorial is added with great care, with the intention to provide a service that doesn’t exist anywhere else on the web.
 We are unique!

 If you join us, you’ll never need to open another old PDF file, search for patterns and wonder what the correct description or interpretation is.
 We’ve done that for you, sorted it out, verified it, so you can sit back, relax and tie flies.
 All information is exactly as per the original writings, sometimes with notes to explain our interpretation or thoughts.